 One of downtown Regina’s greatest strengths is its proximity to amenities throughout the city.
 The downtown core is only a 10-minute drive from the Regina International Airport, steps from elegant convention hotel properties, and a quick couple minute drive to Evraz place and the University of Regina.
 With an area encompassing a central park, a library, museums and 7 major hotels everything in downtown Regina is conveniently accessible and easy to navigate.

-“In other centres you may have to take a 45 minutes cab ride to your hotel,” said Judith Veresuk, Executive Director of the Regina Downtown Business Improvement District (RDBID).
+“In other centers, you may have to take a 45 minutes cab ride to your hotel,” said Judith Veresuk, Executive Director of the Regina Downtown Business Improvement District (RDBID).
 “In that same time, we can have your bags picked up and dropped off at your hotel, have you checked into your room, and serve you your first cocktail in that same 45 minutes.”

 Downtown Regina itself has also been designed to be dense, making it incredibly easy to get around.
 All the major hotels located downtown are within a five-minute walk from one another and two minutes from the nearest bar or restaurant.
 This level of walkability has allowed events like the Regina Farmers’ Market and Regina Folk Fest to flourish in downtown’s central plaza and Victoria Park.